flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/this-is-what-museums-look-like.md

 ---
-featured: true
 layout: chantier-blank
+highlighted: true
 title: this is what museums look like
-started: 2016-01-01 23:42
+created:  2016-01-01 23:42
 ended:
 location: [Belleville]
-labels: [list, illustration]
+result: [list, illustration]
 tech: [Index cards, Uniball micro]
-description:
+description: This project is inpired by <a href="https://pippinbarr.com">Pippin Barr ➟</a> and his series <a href="https://pippinbarr.com/2015/05/20/this-is-what-museums-look-like/">This is what museums look like ➟</a>.
 ---

 <style>